-Andrew P. sykes has written two books about his journeys across Europe and is currently writing a third.
+Andrew P. Sykes has written three books about his journeys across Europe.

 The first book, Crossing Europe on a Bike Called Reggie, was published in 2011 and recounts his trip from southern England to southern Italy in the summer of 2010.
 It is available as a paperback and as and eBook from Amazon.co.uk, Amazon.com (and other international Amazon sites), Apple iBooks, Kobo and Waterstone’s.
 (ISBN: 9781849142137).
 The book is now also available in Italian.
 More details here.